By Digital Wellness Lab Ergonomics Team | How We Test

 Best for Heavy Individuals

 The Everlasting Comfort Seat Cushion uses a denser foam formulation than most budget competitors, making it uniquely capable of supporting users up to 275 pounds without bottoming out.
 We tested this model specifically for its bounce-back resilience.
-The pure memory foam core is heat-responsive and features the standard U-shaped coccyx cutout.
+The pure memory foam core is heat-responsive and features the standard U-shaped coccyx cutout to relieve sciatic nerve pressure.
 It measures roughly 17 by 14 inches and sits a full 2.5 inches thick.
-We appreciated the OEKO-TEX certification, ensuring the foam is free from harmful chemical emissions, a common issue with cheaper imported memory foam accessories.
+We appreciated the OEKO-TEX certification, ensuring the foam is free from harmful chemical emissions—a common issue with cheaper imported memory foam accessories that often off-gas for weeks.

 The exterior cover features a textured, non-slip rubber bottom that grips surprisingly well on bare wood and plastic chairs.
 It lacks a cooling gel layer, so expect it to run warm during summer months.
+We measured a five-degree temperature increase compared to gel-infused models after two hours of sitting.
 However, for sheer durability and maintaining its shape under higher weight capacities, this cushion vastly outperforms others in its price bracket.
-A lifetime replacement policy adds significant peace of mind.
+A lifetime replacement policy adds significant peace of mind for long-term buyers.

 6. Aylio Coccyx Orthopedic Comfort Foam Seat Cushion